B0Gec/Diofantos/README.md

 Nonetheless, you will also need the CoCoA software as described in Prerequisites below.

-After that, you can clone the repository, but I recommend getting only (instead of all 7GB results) the following files:
+After that, you can clone the repository, but I recommend getting only (instead of all 7GB results) the following files (or directories):

     exact_ed.py
     diophantine_solver.py